-On April 4, 2023, the Company sold a total of 2,030,458 shares of unregistered common stock at a price of \$1.97 per share for a total purchase price of \$4,000,000 in two equal \$2,000,000 investments.
-The purchasers were an entity controlled by a director and another investor who subsequently joined the Company's Board of Directors.
+On April 4, 2023, the Company entered into a Securities Purchase Agreement with two accredited investors (the "Purchasers") whereby the Purchasers agreed to purchase a total of 2,030,458 shares of unregistered common stock at a price of \$1.97 per share for a total purchase price of \$4,000,000 in two equal \$2,000,000 investments.
+The Purchasers were an entity controlled by a director and another investor who subsequently joined the Company's Board of Directors.